department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Usability Study-Sign as Representative- February 2021/research-findings.md

   - Master's degree: 1
   - Unknown: 2

-- Geographic location: VA, IN, PA, GA, LA, TX, FL, MO
+- Geographic locations: VA, IN, PA, GA, LA, TX, FL, MO

 ## Key findings

-1. A few participants found the legal representative question to be confusing and in some cases the question was a blocker.
+1. The representative workflow stopped some Caregivers who did not have legal representative status from completing the application.
 2. Most participants found the content on the legal representative page helpful in making a selection.
-3. The two representative workflows acted as a blocker to participants who are Caregiver’s without legal representative status.
-4. Both the participants with legal representative status that completed the task on mobile did not have documentation easily available to upload and it was unclear if they could continue without it.
+3. Some participants with legal representative status did not have documentation easily available and it was unclear if they could continue without it.
+4. Asking the legal representative question as the first question in the form caused confusion with participants who associated applying for the program with designating a legal representative.
-5. Veterans and caregivers who act as legal representatives understood the legal representative question and were able to complete the workflows easily.
+5. Veterans filling out the form for themselves and caregivers who regularly act as legal representatives understood the legal representative question and were able to complete the workflows easily.
 6. All participants that entered the legal representative's name on behalf of the Veteran found the experience to meet their expectations and had no issue completing the “Representative's statement of truth.”
-7. Placing the legal representative question early in the flow caused some confusion with  participants who associated adding a Primary Family Caregiver with designating a legal representative.

 ## Details of findings

-### 1. A few participants found the legal representative question to be confusing and in some cases the question was a blocker.
+### 1. The representative workflow stopped some Caregivers who did not have legal representative status from completing the application.

+Caregivers who were not legal representatives questioned if having legal representative status was a requirement for submitting the application and being part of the PCAFC.

+- “It is leaving me to believe that I would have to have a legal document before I can even fill that out...If I am even qualified to be considered a caregiver.”

+- “I don't have power of attorney or anything...If I push no, it's going to probably say that I cannot submit the form.”

+- “I would expect it to kick me out and say, ‘you do not qualify’. ”

-Most participants understood the legal representative question.
-However, a few participants questioned if their marriage certificate or if being a parent would be adequate in determining a legal representative.
+Some participants questioned if their marriage certificate or if being a parent would be sufficient for proving legal representative status.

 - “I am hoping a marriage license works.”

 - “After reading that, I would have to say no because I don’t have documentation, unless they are okay with my marriage license.
-I would think that my marriage licence would be suffice, would be sufficient enough.”
+I would think that my marriage license would be suffice, would be sufficient enough.”

 ### 2. Most participants found the content on the legal representative page helpful in making a selection.